rjojjr/torch-tuner/README.md

   --use-4bit true
 ```

-The Open AI like endpoints will ignore the model provided in the request body, and will
+The Open AI like REST endpoints will ignore the model provided in the request body, and will
 always evaluate all requests against the model that is provided by the `--serve-model` argument.

+**WARNING** - Serve mode is currently in an experimental state and should NEVER be used in a production environment.

-## Running the Tuner
+## Running Torch Tuner

 The tuner CLI will fine-tune, merge, push(to Huggingface) and/or serve your new model depending on the arguments
 you run it with.

-### Using the Tuner
+### Using Torch Tuner

 I typically wrap/configure my tuner CLI commands with bash scripts for convenience.
 You might want to install the tuner CLI(using the instructions from the "Install Torch-Tuner CLI" section below) for
 easy access.

 I currently use this CLI across several different debian based OSes(across multiple machines), but it should
 work on any OS.
-The tuner requires that you have the proper CUDA software/drivers(as well as python 3)
+The torch-tuner CLI requires that you have the proper CUDA software/drivers(as well as python 3)
 installed on the host.
-I would like to add CPU based tuning in the future.
+I would like to add CPU based tuning in the near future.

 #### Install Torch-Tuner CLI

-You can install the torch tuner as a system-wide command on any Linux OS(Windows support coming soon[although this will probably work on WSL(Windows Subsystem for Linux), which you should probably be using anyways])
+You can install the torch tuner CLI as a system-wide application on any Linux OS(Windows support coming soon[although this will probably work on WSL(Windows Subsystem for Linux), which you should probably be using anyways])
 with [this script](scripts/install-torch-tuner.sh) if you don't want to have to mess with python or the repository in general.
 After installation,
 you can run the CLI with the `torch-tuner` command.